NormanBenbrahim/point_of_sale_restaurant/README.md

 The idea was to use cloud build triggers on the main branch so that it would run automatically as a minimal yet pretty functional pipeline.
 However, with the authentication & whatnot I just got way too into building that and then realized I was 3 days in and didn't have any of the main functionality in the app yet!

-The commit where this minimal app works in production is this one:
+The commit where this minimal app works in production is this one: https://github.com/NormanBenbrahim/point_of_sale_restaurant/tree/1d9d8a00a68a9674a2811304e4551ebb7aedba88

 There are also the following utility scripts that can be used inside GCP's cloudshell to build the kubernetes cluster fast:

 `util/build-image.sh`
 `util/build-cluster.sh`

+In general this is how I am used to working.
+Any new features need a feature branch, and that branch gets pulled into `development` branch, where a senior dev evaluates it, then pushes to `main` where we have auto-builders

 # End